Ahlbeck, Am Stettiner Haff

 Ahlbeck is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Vorpommern, Germany.

+History

+From 1648 to 1720, Ahlbeck was part of Swedish Pomerania.
+From 1720 to 1945, it was part of the Prussian Province of Pomerania, from 1945 to 1952 of the State of Mecklenburg-Vorpommern, from 1952 to 1990 of the Bezirk Neubrandenburg of East Germany and since 1990 again of Mecklenburg-Vorpommern.

 Geography

 The municipality of Ahlbeck is located at the eastern part of the Ueckermünde Heath, which is an extensive forest area near the Polish border.
 With the districts Gegensee and Ludwigshof, Ahlbeck surrounds the northwestern part of a former lake drained by colonists (Ahlbecker See).
 This wetland, called Seegrund, is a nature reserve about six kilometres long and about two kilometres wide.
 The Neuwarper See - a bay of the Szczecin Lagoon - is about five kilometres away from Ahlbeck.
 A military training area of the Bundeswehr takes its place in the southwest of Ahlbeck (Karpin - Spechtberg - Drögeheide).
 The nearest town is Eggesin and it is eight kilometres away.